 A student who stops attending a class for which they are registered, without submitting proper "Drop/Withdrawal" paperwork will receive a grade of "F" for that course and she/he is not eligible to petition to retake the course tuition free.
-Courses failed as a result of non-attendance may be ineligible for financial aid.
+Courses failed because of non-attendance may be ineligible for financial aid.